-Demonstrate good presentation and organisation skills through planning, editing and compiling a substantial research project report.
+Demonstrate key presentation and organisation skills.
+This through planning, editing and compiling a substantial research project report.

-Appreciate the purpose of every aspect of planning research into business and management
+Appreciate the purpose of key aspects of planning and carrying out research into business and management

-Synthesise and critically appraise a body of academic or industrial literature to generate an appropriate proposal.
+Synthesise and critically appraise a body of academic or industrial literature to generate a research proposal.

-Be aware of the issues facing businesses across a wide spectrum of management topics, including but not limited by operations, human resources, marketing, entrepreneurship, information, and finance
+Be aware of the issues facing businesses while focusing on a specific knowledge area while choosing across a wide spectrum of management topics, including but not limited by operations, human resources, marketing, entrepreneurship, information, and finance

 |COURSEWORK||Research Project Report||

 Students will produce either a Business Plan OR a Dissertation (which is to include a literature review, research methods, data collection and analysis).
 Both of these will be based on feedback received from the Project Proposal stage.

 A proposal for completing either a Business Plan or a dissertation based on instructions given in the lectures.

 Teaching and Learning Strategy

 |Supervised time in studio/workshop||